perseids-project/JackSON/API.md

 	  "avatar": "http://twitter.com/account/profile_image/manuelsurly"
 	}

-JSON uploaded to a JackSON server will be checked for a @context key.
+JSON uploaded to a JackSON server will be checked for an @context key.
 If @context exists it will be converted to RDF.
 The JackSON server will then update a SPARQL endpoint with the newly created RDF.
 The location of the SPARQL endpoint is set with **sparql** in **JackSON.config.yml**.
 See [JackRDF](http://github.com/caesarfeta/jackrdf).

+Note: A single SPARQL endpoint can be updated by several JackSON servers, which means lots of applications can all be gathering data and indexing them in one place.